wmww/Python-plus-plus/guide.md

 var
 var_name = initial_value;
 ```
 Note that the indentation of the two lines must be the same, they can not be on the same line, there may not be a semicolon after the `var` and an initial value is required.
 Also, choose the initial value wisely, as it determines the type of the variable in C++.
-For example, if you create a variable with an initial value `3`, it will always be an integer and setting it to `4.9` will result in it being 4 (in C++ only).
+For example, if you create a variable with an initial value `3`, it will always be an integer and setting it to `4.9` is not allowed (it will not throw an error in either language, but it will end up being 4 in C++ and 4.9 in python, so the programs will likely give different output).

 ## While Loops
 ```